Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Unity.md

 2. **/project/pi_hputnam_uri_ed/**
    1. Store any raw sequencing data in the `raw_sequencing_data` directory.
       1. **IMPORTANT** This data should be backed up, on NCBI SRA (documentation: [here](https://github.com/Putnam-Lab/Lab_Management/blob/f9615063146a65b8e4213aafe857917454406cc8/Bioinformatics_%26_Coding/Data_Mangament/SRA-Upload_Protocol.md)) and in the OSN Bucket (documentation to come)
-      2. Also, when working with this data, you should copy it into scratch or create symbolic links (symlinks, `ln -s`) to this data instead of running code on it directly from this location to minimize the risk of overwriting or modifying the raw data in this location.
+      2. Also, when working with this data, you should either:
+         1. copy it into scratch
+         2. or create symbolic links (symlinks, `ln -s`) to this data instead of running code on it directly from this location to minimize the risk of overwriting or modifying the raw data in this location.
             1. Important guidance for using symlinks:
-             1. **NEVER use `rm -r` to delete a symlink or directory containting symlinks, as it will *recursively delete the file the link points to***
+                1. **NEVER use `rm -r` to delete a symlink or directory containting symlinks, as it will *recursively delete the file the link points to***.
+Go into the directory containig the symlinks, and delete them using `rm`, just don't use `rm -r`.
     2. Make your own directory here (`mkdir username`) to store any large files created during analysis that you need to keep longer than /scratch/ allows (ones too large to keep in `/work/pi_hputnam_uri_edu/`).
 This can include compressed trimmed reads, bam files, assembled transcriptomes/genomes, annotation files, etc.
 3. **Scratch (see below)**
    1. Everyone can make scratch directories to which they can output temporary processing files (eg, trimmed reads, bam files, nextflow /work and /cache direcotories, etc)